CoachKosik/Project-3-Microsoft-Entra-ID-Identity-Lifecycle-JML/README.md

     ├─ mara-leaver-final-summary.png
 ```

-⭐ If this helped you, STAR the repo
+⭐ If this helped you, STAR the repo<br>
-🧑‍💼 IAM recruiters search GitHub for “JML Lifecycle”
+🧑‍💼 IAM recruiters search GitHub for “JML Lifecycle”<br>
 💼 Full portfolio → https://github.com/CoachKosik